sigmacomputing/sigmaquickstarts/site/sigmaguides/src/2024_first_friday_features/2024_first_friday_features.md

 ### New option for update an inode endpoint
 The [Update an inode](https://help.sigmacomputing.com/reference/filesupdate) endpoint now includes the restore option.
 Include the `restore` option in your request to restore previously deleted files.

+### New parameter for Tag a workbook endpoint
+The [Tag a workbook](https://help.sigmacomputing.com/reference/tagworkbook) (POST v2/workbooks/tag) endpoint now supports the `isDefault` parameter.

+If you want users that only have access to tagged versions of the document to open this tagged version by default, set `isDefault` to `true`.

 ### New response output for Get embeds for a workbook endpoint:
 The entries array includes two additional properties in the response for the [Get embeds for a workbook](https://help.sigmacomputing.com/reference/listworkbookembeds)